I Only Saw Strength - Guest Blog with Sarah Sanders, LMFT

 Sarah Sanders, LMFT

-Sarah is a Licensed psychotherapist, small business owner, Mama to two curly-haired Littles, and wife to an adventure-loving extrovert.
+Sarah is an EMDR trained California licensed psychotherapist, small business owner, Mama to two curly-haired Littles, and wife to an adventure-loving extrovert.
+She specializes in guiding female helping professionals through anxiety, disordered eating, postpartum issues, burnout, and processing childhood trauma.

 Previous